src-its/ca-web/content/env-wrappers.md

     -Java itself runs in a virtual enviroment
         -builds a temporary virtual machine
         -bound by no operating system, whereas other languages required OS specific libraries and code

+**Device Wrappers**
+-Used to make hardware not originally designed for an OS to work
+    -running windows drivers in linux
+    -using modern hardware on depreciated OS
+-For backwards compatibility